 2008: Lobbied government to pave nearby airstrip and lengthen it to 3,668 feet all of it usable with ocean at both ends.
 It is the closest possible place we could put an airstrip to our building site: 13 miles down the narrow fjord.

-2008: Signed agreement with a resort company, Some Place Else LLC, and their owner for $60 million including a corporate jet and tram.
+2008: Signed agreement with a resort company for $60 million including a corporate jet and tram.
 They were under construction of five resorts around the world and they searched all of Patagonia (Argentina and Chile) for a year and selected our location.

 2008: Paid retainer and covered flight and all expenses (approx. $100,000 total) to fly one of the world’s top architects, Antoine Predock and his team to the island from New Mexico, USA.